Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 In the infirmary, Isaiah was examined by Lyra Verrill, a Guild healer with a distinctively cynical, probing, and inappropriately forward demeanor.
 Lyra confirmed his likely cracked ribs and bandaged him tightly for support.
 Throughout the examination, she made suggestive comments and conducted boundary-crossing 'tests' (touching his inner thigh), showing a dangerous curiosity about his unusual physique and fast healing.

 Isaiah, though uncomfortable, navigated the interaction without completely shutting down, and even offered a subtle, ambiguous comeback ("Depends on who's doing the restricting"), piquing Lyra's intrigue.
-Lyra made a final unsettling comment about appreciating ' dedicated test subjects' before releasing him to Eina.
+Lyra made a final unsettling comment about appreciating 'dedicated test subjects' before releasing him to Eina.

 Returning to Eina's advisory station, still heavily bandaged and somewhat disoriented, Isaiah proceeded with his Guild business.
 Since he was injured, Eina handled retrieving his quest rewards from the Treasury for him.
 His Day 9